webhintio/hint/docs/contributor-guide/guides/create-custom-rule.md

 ```

 Afterwards, we navigated to the folder where we’d like to put the rule project,
-and then run the command to start a new external rule:
+and then run the command to start a new custom rule:

 ```bash
 sonarwhal --new-rule